 Accident (from now on we will call them Collisions –as the word accident is a misnomer – it suggests that it was no one’s fault!)

-• Over 95% of accidents are caused by driver error
+• Over 95% of crashes are caused by driver error

-• The average driver has a 1 in 7 chance of a fatal or serious accident in any one year
+• The average driver has a 1 in 7 chance of a fatal or serious crash in any one year

 • This risk increases for company drivers by more than 60%… and for young drivers by as much as 50%